OUR STAFF

 Lisa Matthes

-Lisa Matthes is a Chartered Accountant and business owner.
+Lisa Matthes has been a member of the Institute of Chartered Accountants in Australia & New Zealand since 1991.
 Her early years were spent at Coopers&Lybrand (now Price Waterhouse Coopers), Oracle Corporation and Tourism Australia in various roles including consulting, business process development, training and auditing.

 Lisa also spent many years in public accounting as a small business advisor and taxation consultant before deciding to relocate from Sydney to the beautiful Snowy Mountains region to raise her family.

-For the last 15 years, she has run a successful growing business within Perisher Ski Resort and has been a member of the Perisher & Jindabyne Chambers of Commerce.
+For the last 21 years, she has run a successful, growing business within Perisher Ski Resort which employs around 30 staff and has been a member of the Perisher & Jindabyne Chambers of Commerce from time to time.
+She also spent 12 years as a volunteer ski patroller assisting with training and as treasurer for the local and National organisations.

-In 2016 Lisa became Chairperson of the annual Lake Light Sculpture event in Jindabyne and has since helped steer the significant growth of the event in number of exhibiting artists, sponsorship and audience.
+Lisa was the Chairperson of the annual Lake Light Sculpture event in Jindabyne from 2016 to 2021and during that time helped steer the significant growth of the event in number of exhibiting artists, sponsorship, audience and financial viability.

 Denise Ferris